-During the 1950’s, Aultmore was one of the first distilleries to pioneer a form of recycling that is still in widespread use today… During whisky production, barley which has been malted and milled is mixed with warm water and stirred in a large vessel called a Mashtun.
-During this procedure, sugar within the barley dissolves and is collected as a kind of syrupy liquid, or Wort, and sent to the next stage of production where yeast will be added, causing fermentation and creating alcohol.
-Back in the mashtun however, the leftover barley residue, known as draff, is collected and sold to local farmers as Cattle feed.
-Aultmore is said to have been among the first to adopt this practice but today they are certainly not alone, with a similar process in place at almost every distillery in Scotland.
+During the 1950s, Aultmore was one of the first distilleries to pioneer a form of recycling that is still in widespread use today.
+During the production process, milled barley is mixed with warm water and stirred in a large vessel called a Mashtun.
+During this procedure, sugar within the barley dissolves into a kind of syrupy liquid, or Wort, and sent to be fermented into alcohol.
+Back in the mashtun, however, the leftover barley residue, known as draff, is collected and sold to local farmers as Cattle feed.
+Aultmore is said to have been among the first to adopt this practice.

-Most of Aultmore’s output goes into Dewar’s blends but there has been a single malt available since 2004.
-While currently there are only three official bottlings available at 12, 21 and 25 years old, Aultmore can often be found in the ranges of independent bottlers like Morrison MacKay.
+Most of Aultmore’s output goes into Dewar’s blends but a single malt has been available since around 2004.
+There are currently there official bottlings available at 12, 21 and 25 years old.
+However, Aultmore can often be found in the ranges of independent bottlers like Morrison MacKay’s Carn Mor.

-Morrison Mackay are a Perthshire based, family owned bottler of whisky.
+Morrison Mackay are a Perthshire-based, family-owned, independent bottler.
 They specialise in sourcing and bottling single malt from all over Scotland which they release under their Carn Mor brand.
-I’ll be reviewing a 6 year old, 2010 vintage Aultmore that was bottled in 2016 at 46%.
+I’ll be reviewing a 6-year-old, 2010 vintage Aultmore that was bottled in 2016 at 46%.
 Importantly, it has been bottled at natural colour and without the use of chill filtration.

 Smell: Classic Speyside nose with Apples & Pears, Grass, Honey & Heather & Biscuit.